 What is a Capital Lease?

 Capital Lease is a legal lease agreement of any business equipment or property which is equivalent or similar to a sale of an asset by one party called the lesser to the buyer who is called the lessee, and the lesser agrees to transfer the ownership rights to the lessee once the lease period is completed and are generally non-cancellable as well as long term in nature.

 - It is a long term and non-reversible / non- cancellable type of lease.
-In situations where a company or a business has lesser funds to purchase an asset, it chooses to either borrow or leasing of the asset.
-The basic difference between these two options is the ownership is transferred at the beginning of the lending or borrowing period, while in case of leasing the ownership is passed only on completion of the lease period.
+In situations where a company or a business has lesser funds to purchase an asset, it chooses to either borrow or lease the asset.
+The fundamental difference between these two options is the ownership is transferred at the beginning of the lending or borrowing period.
+In contrast, in the case of leasing, the ownership is passed only on completion of the lease period.
 Therefore, this type of lease can be considered as debt and incur interest expense for the lessee.